anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - You died.
 Try a different method of activating the purifier.

 - **Radiation - ___ is too irradiated to complete!
 What can I do?**
   - Use a combination of a Radiation Suits, Rad-x, Radaway, and Alcohol to mitigate the effects of radiation.
-However, if an area is too irradiated to even be possible, please report the location in the [uf-bug-reports](https://discord.gg/WswmBGXQZt) Discord channel.
+However, if an area is too irradiated to even be possible, please report the location in the (TODO: Add link) [bug-reports] Discord channel.

 - **Reflections - Why are landscape reflections visible in windows despite there being a building or object behind me?**
   - This is intentional to prevent significant performance degradation.

 - **Runtime Error - I’m getting a runtime error at launch.
 Why?**
   - You likely opened MO2 before creating your Stock New Vegas folder.
-Re-run the Uranium Fever Wabbajack Installer to correct the error.
+Re-run the Nuclear Sunset Wabbajack Installer to correct the error.
 This will repair any errors and will be much quicker than the initial installation.

-- **Saving - How does saving work in Uranium Fever?**
+- **Saving - How does saving work in Nuclear Sunset?**
   - In addition to manual saves, there is an auto-save function that rotates through 10 auto-saves on one minute save intervals.

 - **Shadows - Why do my shadows suddenly jump, rather than move continuously?**